bbeaupain/nio_uring/README.md

 Set the `LIBURING_PATH` environment variable to the source root of a fully compiled liburing directory.

 Then `./gradlew build` and you're off!

+## License

+MIT.
+Have fun and make cool things!